ThugsFinance/cloiinkcoin.com/src/content/developers/docs/transactions/index.md

 ---
 title: Transactions
-description: An overview of Ethereum transactions – how they work, their data structure, and how to send them via an application.
+description: An overview of Cloiinkcoin transactions – how they work, their data structure, and how to send them via an application.
 lang: en
 sidebar: true
 ---

 Transactions are cryptographically signed instructions from accounts.
-An account will initiate a transaction to update the state of the Ethereum network.
-The simplest transaction is transferring ETH from one account to another.
+An account will initiate a transaction to update the state of the Cloiinkcoin network.
+The simplest transaction is transferring CLK from one account to another.

 <!-- TODO explain these 2 types of transactions -->
 <!-- There are two types of transactions: those which result in message calls and those which result in contract creation. -->